Jonas Krikščiūnas: Biography

+Early life

 Krikščiūnas was born in the village of Kalniškiai near Šiauliai, Kovno Governorate, Russian Empire, to a family of poor Lithuanian farmers.
 The family owned three dessiatins – about 3.3 ha – of land and raised four children.
 Krikščiūnas did not attend school, but was educated at home.
 He showed great interest in books and even began teaching other children to read.
 He contracted trachoma, an infectious eye disease, and later lost eyesight in one of his eyes.
 He worked as a herder and began experimenting with short stories and songs based on the Lithuanian folk traditions.
 In 1897, he sent his first song to Tėvynės sargas.
 While it was not published, he received a letter from its editor Juozas Tumas-Vaižgantas encouraging him to continue writing.

 From around 1896 to 1904, Krikščiūnas was a book smuggler helping distribute the banned Lithuanian books in Pakruojis, Rozalimas, Lygumai, Pašvitinys, Linkuva, Žeimelis, and elsewhere.
 In 1899, while carrying the books, he was shot in the back by a Russian policeman.
 He had to borrow about 100 rubles for treatment, but recovered and continued book smuggling.